RamirezRTG/multirepo.ramirezrtg.app/README.md

 ## Acknowledgments

 Built with modern Node.js patterns and inspired by the best practices from package managers and build tools.
-Special thanks to the open source community for the excellent libraries that make this tool possible.
+Special thanks to the open source community for the excellent libraries that make this tool possible, and to the comprehensive testing methodologies that ensure reliable repository management.